The Miracle (album): "Breakthru"

 "Breakthru" is a combination of two songs: "When Love Breaks Up", by Mercury, and "Breakthru", written by Taylor with input by the others in the key change.
 Taylor's mid-1980s songs tended to be in flat keys, when he started writing at the piano instead of on a guitar.
 This song was released as a single and made the top ten in the UK over the summer of 1989.
 "When Love Breaks Up" was eventually released as part of the 2022 Collector's Edition.

 "Rain Must Fall"

 "Rain Must Fall" is a collaboration between Deacon (music) and Mercury (lyrics).
 Taylor recorded a lot of Latin percussion but most of that was edited out in order to have more space for vocal harmonies, guitars and keyboards, the latter shared between Mercury and Deacon in this piece.

 "Scandal"

 "Scandal" was written by May about the British press, in the wake of media-fuelled controversy about his recent divorce, his relationship with Anita Dobson, and Mercury's rare public appearances due to his battle with AIDS.
-May played keyboards and did the guitar solo as a first take.
+May played keyboards and performed the guitar solo as a first take.
 Mercury's lead vocals were also a first take.
 Synth-bass is played by David Richards.
 May has since commented that the song is very close to his heart.